coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

   // We add a filter expression to display only items that are using the Team Member template. args.queryBuilder.advancedExpression.add('@(Model.ToCoveoFieldName("_templatename")) == "Team Member"'); })
-// Then we pursue the initialization .coveoForSitecore('init', CoveoForSitecore.componentsOptions);
+// Then we pursue the initialization of the search page.
+.coveoForSitecore('init', CoveoForSitecore.componentsOptions);
 ```

 A full step by step guide for the ranking editor is available [here](https://developers.coveo.com/x/q4EKAg), and for the JavaScript approach [here](https://developers.coveo.com/x/WADvAQ).

-The above will make sure that our page is only listing content from our selected template.
-The query syntax used is unique to Coveo, you can find the full guide [here](https://onlinehelp.coveo.com/en/ces/7.0/user/coveo_query_syntax_reference.htm).
+The above code will make sure that our page is only listing content from our selected template.
+The query syntax used is unique to Coveo and you can find the full guide [here](https://onlinehelp.coveo.com/en/ces/7.0/user/coveo_query_syntax_reference.htm).

-Do not mistake the query scope with permissions management, which controls who as access to what.
-I have seen several search solution where permissions are controled with filter queries, this is not a good practice.
-Permissions to access a document should simply respect what has been set in the Access Viewer.
-Coveo will index the permissions along with the document when crawling the Sitecore content, but this is another subject which I would not cover here.
-If you want to learn more on security, read this [article](https://onlinehelp.coveo.com/en/cloud/security_identities.htm).
+Do not mistake the query scope with permission management, which controls who as access to what.
+I have seen several search solutions where permissions are controled with filter queries, which is not a good practice.
+Permissions to access a document should simply respect what has been set in the Sitecore Access Viewer.
+Coveo will index the permissions along with the documents when crawling Sitecore.
+At query time, the index will map the permissions with the user sending the query.
+There are a lot of subtleties when it comes to security, but I will not go over all of them here here.
+If you want to learn more on permission management, read this [article](https://onlinehelp.coveo.com/en/cloud/security_identities.htm).

 As a summary, we created a listing page by using the default Coveo Search View rendering and then customizing the properties, the style, and the scope, but not the logic underneath.
 Which means that facets, sorts and every other feature of a Coveo search result component can still be used.
-It also means that everything happening on your page will be tracked by Coveo Usage Analytics and can be used to power Coveo Reveal ART and Reveal Recommendations if you use Coveo Cloud.
+It also means that everything happening on your page will be tracked by Coveo Usage Analytics and can be used to power Coveo Reveal ART and Reveal Recommendations.
 Your static listing page will then start to learn, and can reorder the listing based on what is the most popular.

 ### 10. Offer facets to filter and navigate search-driven content